Notable People

 Harvey Korman matters because he helped define a form of American television comedy built from poise under siege.
 He was one of the key performers who made ensemble variety comedy feel structured rather than merely manic.

 That is a larger legacy than nostalgia alone suggests.
-Korman was not only a man who cracked up memorably.
+Korman was more than a man who cracked up memorably.
 He was a technician of comic collapse.